Chal Mera Putt 2

 Chal Mera Putt 2 is a 2020 Indian Punjabi-language comedy drama film directed by Janjot Singh.
 It is a direct sequel to 2019 film Chal Mera Putt.
 The film is produced by Karaj Gill under Rhythm Boyz Entertainment and by Ashu Munish Sahni under Omjee Star Studios.
 It stars Amrinder Gill, Simi Chahal, and Garry Sandhu in lead roles.
 The film revolves around Punjabis trying hard to make a living in a foreign land.
 The film also stars Iftikhar Thakur, Rup Khatkar, Nasir Chinyoti, Akram Udas, Zafri Khan, Gurshabad, Hardeep Gill, Nirmal Rishi, and Ruby Anam in supporting roles.
+The film was followed by direct sequel Chal Mera Putt 3 (2021).

 Development of the film began following the success of the prequel, and was announced by Thakur in November 2019.
 The principal photography of the film began on 12 November 2019 in Birmingham, and ended on 27 December 2019.
 The film was shot in United Kingdom and India.
 The film was released worldwide on 13 March 2020.
 The film was affected in several territories due to outbreak of coronavirus pandemic.
 The film was re-released worldwide on 27 August 2021.